-Do you know your Boost from your CPA?
-Facebook Page insights from your ad account insights?
+Know your Boost from your CPA?
+Facebook Page insights from ad account insights?

 No?
 NO!
 Oh my.
 Time to set that record straight.